 This is excellent advice.
 Before you promote something, try it out.
 Make sure it is worth promoting.
 If you make this a rule before plugging a product, your readers will appreciate your integrity.
 You will also be able to offer an honest review that will encourage them to try that item.

-If you aren’t comfortable selling other people’s products, consider creating products of your own to offer.
-Whether it is a new software that helps business owners, a cooking utensil or a how-to guide, there are many different items you can create and offer on your website.
+If you aren't comfortable selling other people's products, consider creating products of your own to offer.
+Whether it is a new software that helps business owners, a cooking utensil or a how-to guide, are many different items you can create and offer on your website.

 The most common items are ebooks and instructional videos.
 These items are based exclusively on your knowledge of your niche area.
 They go a bit deeper than short blog posts or offer very specialized information.
 It is easy to get ebooks out via platforms like Amazon Kindle Publishing and SmashWords.
+You can learn more about self publish a book as a blogger here.

-Speaking of specialized information, some blog owners choose to create a separate, membership based area where the best articles or videos are places.
+Speaking of specialized information, some blog owners choose to create a separate, membership-based area where the best articles or videos are places.
 Those who are members can access this information.
 You can entice people to sign up for membership by offering a short excerpt to entice the reader to subscribe.

 There are a couple of keys that will help make your membership area more successful: